15 Best Places to Visit in July

 - Read More: Top-Rated Tourist Attractions in Québec

 6. Boston, Massachusetts

 American Independence Day is a big deal in Boston, Massachusetts.
 The historic city's Fourth of July celebration is actually the biggest in the nation, drawing around three million visitors from America and abroad every year.
 Boston Harborfest kicks off a few days before the big holiday, with cruises in the harbor, historical reenactments, tours of replica 18th-century sailing vessels, and guided strolls of the North End that focus on Paul Revere (a hero of the American Revolution).

 The event peaks on the night of July 4th, when the famous Boston Pops Orchestra performs patriotic music (complete with cannon blasts!) while an impressive fireworks display lights up the night sky.
 Catch the action from the Hatch Memorial Shell or along the Longfellow Bridges.

 Come for the fireworks, then stick around Beantown for other fun events and things to do in July.
 Tourists can see what Boston's Asian community is all about at the Chinatown Main Street Festival.
 Expect martial arts demonstrations, dance recitals, and traditional crafts.
 Catch a Red Sox game at Fenway Park, and watch impassioned local fans cheer on their home team.
-See cool public art installations during the FIGMENT Arts Festival.
+Drive 20 minutes north to Revere to see master sand sculptors at work at the annual Revere Beach International Sand Sculpting Festival.